calebchris000/Microverse-Capstone-Project/README.md

 > This project contains the HTML, CSS and Javascript capstone project.

 # Project Name
-## **WEBDEV CO.
-BOOTCAMP**
+## **WEBDEV INTERNATIONAL BOOTCAMP**

-WEBDEV CO BOOTCAMP is a Web development company based in Nigeria that offers classes to people new to programming.
+WEBDEV INTERNATIONAL BOOTCAMP is a Web development company based in Nigeria that offers classes to people new to programming.

 ## Built With